xXDuckyBoyXx/enterprise-security-homelab/README.md

 * **LAN (Trusted):** User and consumer devices
 * **Management (Logical):** Security tooling and administrative access

-> Logical segmentation is used to mirror enterprise designs without requiring enterprise hardware.

 ### Connectivity

 * Wired and wireless devices are intentionally separated at the logical level